spotify/flink-on-k8s-operator/docs/user_guide.md

 When canceling, all Pods that make up the Flink cluster are basically terminated.
 If you want to leave the cluster, configure spec.job.cleanupPolicy.afterJobCancelled according to the [FlinkCluster Custom Resource Definition](./crd.md).

+In streaming mode, if `savepointsDir` is specified, `job-cancel` stops the job with a savepoint, `job-cancel-without-savepoint`, cancels the it without one.

 When job cancellation is finished, the control annotation disappears and the progress can be checked in FlinkCluster status: